San-Francisco-Write-The-Docs/www/content/_events/2020/january.md

     *   _Closing word, cleanup, say goodbye_: 8:30 to 9 p.m.
 ---

-## DETAILS:

-Start the new year by getting a jump on your documentation to-do list.
+<p class="lead">Start the new year by getting a jump on your documentation to-do list.</p>

 If you have a project, bring it with you: